JoslynFu/Fish-Analysis/assignment/fish-assignment.md

 ![](http://espm-157.carlboettiger.info/img/cod.jpg)

 Our graph has a similar shape as the one above, reflecting the collapse of the Canada East Coast cod fishery around 1992.
 However, our values are much greater than in the orginal graph because we plotted total catch per year rather than total landings.
 The landing value is the number of fish brought back to the dock, whereas total catch is all fish caught.
 Total catch is a much larger value since many unwanted fish are thrown back before reaching shore.
-Additionally, we used data for the entire Canada East Coast, which includes 10 subregions.
+Additionally, we used data for the entire Canada East Coast, which includes 10 subregions, shown in the table below.

 ``` r
 fish %>% filter(scientificname == "Gadus morhua", region == "Canada East Coast") %>% count(areaname)